Chinese Immigration Act, 1923

-Coquitlam Heritage Society likes to thank the following:
+Coquitlam Heritage Society would like to thank the following:

 • Albert for sharing his family history